2010–11 Czech Extraliga season

 The 2010–11 Czech Extraliga season was the 18th season of the Czech Extraliga since its creation after the breakup of Czechoslovakia and the Czechoslovak First Ice Hockey League in 1993.
 In the regular season, HC Oceláři Třinec finished atop the league.
+Oceláři Třinec won the championship and became the eighth team to win it, after defeating Vítkovice by 4 games to 1 in the finals.